 ACESSIBILITY TRAINING IS COMING BACK

 You’ve asked; and we’ve listened!
 In person accessibility training is coming back to the library.
 Donna and Nona are going to be offering monthly workshops.
-Classes will be monthly on Thursdays at 10 am at the Main Branch of WPL.
+Classes will be monthly on Thursdays at 10 a.m. at the Main Branch of WPL.
 The first four sessions and dates are as follows:

 October 21: How to use the App Store and downloading Apps